melakueb/CN-Programming2/README.md

 ### Group: Elshaddai, Ikran, Fareena
 ---
 ## **Overview**
 This is a program for a bulletin board where users can join, post messages, see other users, and leave the group.
-It uses Python and basic socket programming.
+It uses Python and basic socket programming for networking.

 ---